-Complainant, a pro se plaintiff in a civil case, has filed a complaint of judicial misconduct against a magistrate judge.
+Complainant, a pro se litigant, has filed a complaint of judicial misconduct against three circuit judges.
 Review of this complaint is governed by the Rules for Judicial Conduct and Judicial-Disability Proceedings ("Judicial-Conduct Rules"), the federal statutes addressing judicial conduct and disability, 28 U.S.C. § 351 et seq., and relevant prior decisions of the Ninth Circuit Judicial Council.
-In accordance with these authorities, the names of complainant and the subject judge shall not be disclosed in this order.
+In accordance with these authorities, the names of complainant and the subject judges shall not be disclosed in this order.
 See Judicial-Conduct Rule 11(g)(2).

 The Judicial Conduct and Disability Act provides a remedy if a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
 28 U.S.C. § 351(a).
 A chief judge may dismiss a complaint if, following review, he or she finds it is not cognizable under the statute, is directly related to the merits of a decision or procedural ruling, or is frivolous or lacks sufficient evidence to raise an inference of misconduct.

-See 28 U.S.C. §§ 352(b)(1)(A)(i)-(iii).
+See 28 U.S.C. § 352(b)(1)(A)(i)-(iii).
 Judicial misconduct proceedings are not a substitute for the normal appellate review process, and may not be used to seek reversal of a judge's decision, to obtain a new trial, or to request reassignment to a different judge.

-Complainant alleges that the magistrate judge has made improper rulings in her civil case, including denying her motion for appointment of counsel.
-These allegations relate directly the merits of the judge's rulings and must be dismissed.

-See 28 U.S.C. § 352(b)(1)(A)(ii); In re Charge of Judicial Misconduct, 685 F.2d

-1226, 1227 (9th Cir.
+Complainant alleges that on appeal, the judges misapplied or ignored a controlling Supreme Court opinion.
+These allegations relate directly to the merits of the judges' rulings and must be dismissed.
+See 28 U.S.C. § 352(b)(1)(A)(ii); In re Charge of Judicial Misconduct, 685 F.2d 1226, 1227 (9th Cir.
 Jud.
 Council 1982); Judicial-Conduct Rule 11(c)(1)(B).